 Sahil Shoor is a civil litigator in Gowling WLG’s Waterloo Region office.
 His practice focuses on construction and infrastructure projects (including public-private partnership), expropriation law, land use planning law and real property disputes.
 Sahil is the member of Gowling WLG’s national Construction and Infrastructure, Commercial Litigation, Expropriation Law and Municipal Law groups.

-Personable and engaging, as well as organized and focused, Sahil puts his clients at ease while guiding them throughout the litigation and dispute resolution process.
+Personable and engaging, as well as organized and focused, Sahil puts his clients at ease while navigating them throughout the litigation and dispute resolution process.
+He brings a combination of creative thinking, meticulous preparation and strong advocacy to each of his cases.
 He combines effective written and oral advocacy skills, presentation, problem solving and interpersonal skills, with sound judgment and analysis to solve his clients’ problems and advocate on their behalf.
 Sahil provides strategic litigation (and litigation avoidance) advice to his clients, with the goal of obtaining result oriented, practical and cost-effective solutions.

-Outside of the office, Sahil is an active member of the Advocates' Society.
-In 2018, he was appointed to the Young Advocates’ Standing Committee (YASC), a standing committee of the Advocates’ Society promoting the interests of advocacy lawyers in their first ten years of practice.
-Sahil also presently serves on the executive committee of the Ontario Bar Association: Municipal Law Section.
+Outside of the office, Sahil is actively engaged in the broader legal community.
+In 2018, he was appointed to the Young Advocates’ Standing Committee (YASC), a standing committee of the Advocates’ Society promoting the interests of advocacy lawyers in their first ten years of practice and a volunteer with Pro Bono Law Ontario.